Poverty-related problems, survey on living conditions

 Family cycle phase

-This variable covers the person's own perception of the main activity on the date of interview.
-This differs from the ILO definition, which has a predefined classification of economic status.
+This variable covers the person's own perception of the main activity on the date of the interview.
+Before 2021 the group "Other" included people on work assessment allowance.

 Low income, EU: Belong to a household where after-tax income per consumption unit is below 60 per cent of the median income in the population.